MyTooliT/ICOc/Documentation/Tutorials.md

 - `-b`/`--bluetooth-address` or
 - `-n`/`--name`

-then ICOC will try to connect immediately to the specified STH and start the measurement run.
-For example, to acquire acceleration data from the STH with the (Bluetooth advertisement) **name “Blubb”** you can use the following command:
+then ICOC will try to connect immediately to the specified device and start the measurement run.
+For example, to acquire acceleration data from the device with the (Bluetooth advertisement) **name “Blubb”** you can use the following command:

 ```sh
 icoc -n Blubb
 ```

-To read acceleration values for **`5` seconds** from the STH with the **Bluetooth address `08:6b:d7:01:de:81`** you can use the following command:
+To read acceleration values for **`5` seconds** from the device with the **Bluetooth address `08:6b:d7:01:de:81`** you can use the following command:

 ```sh
 icoc -b 08:6b:d7:01:de:81 -r 5